wp-plugins/mystickymenu/readme.txt

 * Added new wrapped div around selected sticky class with id mysticky_wrap which should make menu works smoother and extend theme support.

 = 1.3 =
-* Added “block direct access” to the mystickymenu plugin file (for security sake).
+* Added "block direct access" to the mystickymenu plugin file (for security sake).
 * Added Enable / Disable at small screen sizes and Remove not necessary css for all themes without admin bar on front page.
 * Added “margin-top :0px” to .myfixed class in head which should extend theme support.